Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: Safety-Security Co-Design

+Due to these modeling limitations, the current industrial practice to design safety instrumented systems (excluding cyber attacks) is to follow an iterative process and rely on engineering judgement during the design process.
+More precisely, the required risk reduction factor RRF$_d$ is initially calculated, then the engineering design proceeds to achieve RRF$_d$ using both experience and industrial standard guidelines \cite{IEC61511}.
+After the design is completed, design verification is conducted to calculate the risk reduction factor of the proposed design RRF$_v$.
+If The resulting RRF$_v \geq$ RRF$_d$, then the design stops.
+Otherwise, the design is refined until the condition RRF$_v \geq$ RRF$_d$ is satisfied.
+In the following, we will adopt the same iterative design approach for CLOPA.

+Figure \ref{fig:Feedback-Design} illustrates the iterative design process.
+We start with initial values ($P[A_S], P[A_{BS}]$, RRF$_d$) that satisfy CLOPA constraint in (\ref{eq:LOPA-Symbolic-CPS-COMPONENTS}).
+We then proceed with SIS design to produce an architecture $\mathcal{A}$.
+The architecture is then verified to estimate its probability of failure on demand, or equivalently its risk reduction factor RRF$_v$.
+The architecture is also used to carry out a security risk assessment to estimate the probability of security failures $P[A^\prime_S]$ and $P[A^\prime_{BS}]$.
+If the new set of obtained values ($P[A^\prime_S], P[A^\prime_{BS}], $RRF$_v$) still satisfy the CLOPA equation, the design stops.
+Otherwise, a new iteration will start to adjust the design in order to achieve the CLOPA constraint.
+This adjustment could be by adding more security controls, or by increasing the reliability of the system using fault tolerant techniques.
+Algorithm \ref{alg:DesignProcess} summarizes the iterative design process.

+One question is how can we choose the initial values for RRF $, P[A_S], P[A_{BS}]$?
+This initial design point could be selected with the aid of the design contour plot as in figure \ref{fig:design-region-cyber-prob}, where the design point strikes a balance between security and reliability.
+What is \emph{reasonable} regarding the risk reduction factor is well-documented in the standards using Safety Integrity Levels (SIL), and the extra cost to move from one SIL to a higher SIL is well quantified in industry.
+What is not very clear, though, is what is an achievable value for the probability of security failures.
+This is still not a well-developed field, and the argument of how to assess such probabilities is still going on in the research community.

-One natural question about Algorithm \ref{alg:DesignProcess} is whether there is any convergence guarantee.
-To answer this question, we need to know, or at least approximate, the function $g(.)$.
-Unfortunately, this is very hard in practice, as the design process is complicated, and to the best of our knowledge, no mathematical formulation has been attempted to relate these probabilities.
-Without such function, the question of convergence cannot be precisely answered.
+Another important question is whether there is any formal guarantees that Algorithm \ref{alg:DesignProcess} will terminate.
+To answer this question, we need to know, or at least approximate, how the architectural design $\mathcal{A}$ impacts the RRF, $P[A_S]$, and $P[A_{BS}]$.
+As pointed out earlier, this is very hard in practice.
+Without such relationship, the question of convergence to a solution for algorithm termination cannot be precisely answered.
 However, in practice, modifying the SIS design to increase the RRF is usually done by changing sensor and actuator configuration or reliability figures, as they are often the weakest links in the reliability chain, while the logic solver is minimally changed \cite{IEC61511}.
 Accordingly, for all practical purposes, we can assume that the design process will converge after few runs.
-We consider the formulation of the dependence between cyber attack probabilities and the SIS design process a future research direction.